electroglyph/xtermia2/README.md

 - Clickable web links
 - Completion suggestions based on command history and Evennia commands available at login
 - Up/down arrow to scroll through command history
-- Client side options for font size, screenreader, etc. enter :help for a command list
+- Client-side options for font size, screenreader, etc. enter :help for a command list
 - Won't echo commands or add to command history until after login (won't echo password)
 - Sound/music (see [examples.py](commands/examples.py))
 - All files are local, no internet required